devalot/webdev/content/js/apis/components/elements.md

 ### Custom HTML Elements ###

-The Web Components standard allows us to create two types of custome HTML elements:
+The Web Components standard allows us to create custom HTML elements:

-  * Completely new elements as long as they have a dash in their name (e.g. `<chat-box>`)
+  * Create an ES2015 class that inherits from `HTMLElement`

-  * Customized versions of existing HTML elements (e.g. `<p is="chat-box">`)
+  * Pick the name for your new HTML element (must contain a hyphen ("`-`"))

-Both types of elements require an ES2015 class to drive the element's behavior.
+  * Register your class as a handler for the custom element name

 ### Autonomous Custom Elements ###